ozanturksever/gemini-file-search-cli/README.md

 - `directory`: The source directory path

-For mbox files, additional metadata is extracted:
+For mbox email threads, additional metadata is extracted:

+- `email_thread`: Always "true" for mbox files
+- `email_count`: Number of emails in the thread
-- `from_email`: Sender email address
+- `from_emails`: All sender email addresses
-- `to_email`: Recipient email addresses
+- `to_emails`: All recipient email addresses
-- `participants`: All email participants (to, cc, bcc)
+- `participants`: All email participants (from, to, cc, bcc)
+- `subjects`: Email subjects in the thread
-- `year`: Year the email was sent
+- `year`: Year of the earliest email
-- `month`: Month the email was sent
+- `month`: Month of the earliest email
-- `source_filename`: Original mbox filename
+- `start_date`: ISO date of the first email
+- `end_date`: ISO date of the last email

 ## Models